 |

-Acrylic Pouring (Ages 7 to Adult) - Acrylic Pouring - Ocean Acrylic paint pouring is a form of abstract painting using fluid acrylic paints.
+Acrylic Pouring (Ages 7 to Adult) - Acrylic Pouring - Chain Pull Acrylic paint pouring is a form of abstract painting using fluid acrylic paints.
 You don’t apply the paint with a brush but use gravity to move the paint by pouring, puddling, and dripping onto your canvas.
 It’s a lot of fun and a great way to spark your creative energy!
 DRESS FOR A MESS!
 Acrylic paint does stain, so please dress accordingly.* Ages 7 - 10 must be accompanied by an adult.Materials Fee: A $10 materials fee is due to the instructor at the beginning of class.Paintings will remain at the Parks and Recreation Building in order to dry.
 They can be picked up the week after class.

 |